English translation in Thailand: legal requirements, procedures, and compliance for foreign documents

 Past inconsistencies in translation practices

-Prior to the MFA’s tightening of standards, the legal translation sector in Thailand was characterized by inconsistency.
-Many translations were carried out by language service providers without legal training or official recognition.
-This frequently led to procedural setbacks, including rejected applications and unenforceable contracts.
+Before the MFA tightened its standards, inconsistency characterised the legal translation sector in Thailand.
+Many language service providers without legal training or official recognition produced translations.
+These practices frequently caused procedural setbacks, including rejected applications and unenforceable contracts.

 Current requirements and professionalization

-Since approximately 2017, the MFA has actively maintained a list of certified translators and imposed more rigorous control over translation procedures.
-As a result, translations intended for use in legal, immigration, or commercial matters must now meet heightened legal standards.
-Not only must the linguistic content be accurate, but the translation must be executed by an individual or firm qualified to certify the translation and, if required, proceed with legalization.
-The accuracy of English translations in Thailand is no longer a matter of language alone but a matter of legal compliance.
+Since around 2017, the MFA has actively maintained a list of certified translators and enforced stricter control over translation procedures.
+As a result, translations for legal, immigration, or commercial purposes must now meet higher legal standards.
+The translator must ensure not only linguistic accuracy but also proper execution by a qualified individual or firm that can certify the translation and, where required, handle legalisation.
+In Thailand, the accuracy of English translations no longer depends solely on language quality; it now directly concerns legal compliance.

 Understanding the legal framework applicable to English translations in Thailand